-Every iOS device has a dedicated AES 256 crypto engine built into the DMA path between the flash storage and main system memory, making file encryption highly efficient.
+Every iOS device has a dedicated AES-256 crypto engine built into the DMA path between the flash storage and main system memory, making file encryption highly efficient.
 On A9 or later A-series processors, the flash storage subsystem is on an isolated bus that is only granted access to memory containing user data via the DMA crypto engine.

 The device's unique ID (UID) and a device group ID (GID) are AES 256-bit keys fused (UID) or compiled (GID) into the application processor and Secure Enclave during manufacturing.
 No software or firmware can read them directly; they can see only the results of encryption or decryption operations performed by dedicated AES engines implemented in silicon using the UID or GID as a key.
 Additionally, the Secure Enclave's UID and GID can only be used by the AES engine dedicated to the Secure Enclave.
-The UIDs are unique to each device and aren't recorded by Apple or any of its suppliers.
-The GIDs are common to all processors in a class of devices (for example, all devices using the Apple A8 processor), and are used for non security-critical tasks such as when delivering system software during installation and restore.
-Integrating these keys into the silicon helps prevent them from being tampered with or bypassed, or accessed outside the AES engine.
 The UIDs and GIDs are also not available via JTAG or other debugging interfaces.